juliajessica/awward-grid/README.md

-# JS Template Repo for Epicodus
+# Awward Clone using Grid and Flexbox

 ## By Julia Sheremet

 # Description
-This is a template directory to make things go quicker in the morning.

-# Specifications
-* The program will hold the necessary files and folders for easy cloning
-  * Input Example: **Example**
-  * Output Example: **Example**
+This is a single page Awward Clone using CSS to practice Grid and Flexbox.

 # Setup Requirements
 * Clone this repository